kfreemantle/reading-notes/code-301/prework.md

 ## Talk to your network

 I am blessed with several mentors who are senior engineers and dev managers whom I am in frequent contact with.
 For 301 I intend to speak with my friend David Ellis, a senior engineer at SheerID here in Seattle.
 We've known each other for about two years, and we met in a parenting group when both of our families were expecting our first children.
 Since David is an experienced senior engineer and is very familiar with data structures and algorithms I very much look forward to picking his brain during the course of the.. course.
 I'd also like to learn more about SCRUM from him, as I aspire to be a SCRUM master later and he has had experience implementing the process.

+## Professional Pitch

+I'm Kyle, and I'm a software developer currently studying at Code Fellows.
+Prior to this I did my best work in healthcare tech, spending 7 years in increasingly complex analyst and IT support roles.
+I chose to pursue software development because the most fun I've ever had professionally has been working with engineering to implement the product team's designs.
+I am certain that having lived in the support and product worlds gives me invaluable context for software design that I could only gain by first hand experience.

+I would like to use my powers for good and go back into healthcare tech at a small or medium sized company, where I can best leverage my previous experience.
+Most of all, it's very important to me to know that the work I do could somehow help someone else who's struggling.

+Thanks for your time.